“A pretty absurd performance improvement”

 show 2X**, 5X**, and even greater performance gains compared to the previous Lightroom version.

 Intel and Adobe heard user feedback on Lightroom performance loud and clear, and we responded by optimizing two key areas:

 An application like Adobe Lightroom Classic, which manages dozens or even hundreds of images at a time, gains substantial performance benefits from threading and Intel AVX2 optimization.
 These processor technologies make better use of more CPU cores and the latest instructions so Lightroom can do more things more efficiently, in parallel.
-The time is right, as Intel quad-core and higher-core-count processors are becoming prevalent, including the recently released Intel® Core™ i9 Extreme Edition processor
+The time is right, as Intel quad-core and higher-core-count processors are becoming prevalent, including the recently released Intel® Core™ i9 Extreme Edition processor with eighteen-cores.

 Adobe Lightroom Product Manager Maria Yap discusses upcoming new features at Adobe Max 2017

 Lightroom users on Intel-based Macs* and PCs were eager to see the application unleash more of the available processor performance.
 Key functions such as previews, import, and export all see benefit from the optimization work.
 Particular attention was paid to compute-intensive tasks such as exporting multiple files to the Adobe DNG* file format.
 Adobe’s blog post

 discusses optimized and new features in more detail.

 Lightroom preview mode of raw images – a key optimized feature in Lr 7.2

 Kudos to the Adobe and Intel teams who helped drive this stunning performance improvement to benefit Lightroom users everywhere.
 And there’s more good news--work continues to integrate even more optimizations in future versions of Lightroom coming out later this year.

 ©2018 Intel Corporation.
 Intel and the Intel logo are trademarks of Intel Corporation in the United States and other countries.